-If you’re ready to do some virtual staging of a room, you should know some of the basics about interior design before you get started.
+If you are ready to virtually stage a room, you should know some of the basics of interior design before you get started.

 This can lead to a lot of back and forth with the agent or home seller, countless revisions, and potentially lost business down the road.
 So, it’s worth taking the time to understand some basic principles of interior design that you can use when you start offering virtual staging to your clients.